chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-27-location-history.md

 1. Unzip the file that we exported from Google.
 [Read More about the process here.](https://productforums.google.com/forum/#!topic/maps/v8iaQF_Y0fw)
 2. The script will use `JQ` to parse the JSON file and save it as a newline delimited file, which is BigQuery's format for using `JSON`.
 3. It will upload the file to Google Cloud Storage for long-term storage.
+This part uses the `gsutil` feature of the Google Cloud SDK to load the data into a storage bucket.
+The flag `-mq` makes the process quiet and let's you upload multiple files in parallel.
 4. Finally the script upload the file from cloud storage into BigQuery for analyzing.
+For `BQ`, I'm using two flags: `--source_format=NEWLINE_DELIMITED_JSON` and `--autodetect`.
+The autodetect feature will attempt to get the schema from the JSON file and set the field names for you, which I find super helpful, especially when you have a lot of key value pairs.
+The other flag just identifies which type of file you're uploading.
+In this case it's a newline delimited file which we created in step two.

-This script is written for an Mac, but could easily be rewritten for other machines.
-It also uses the Google Cloud SDK, so I'm going to assume you already have that set up on your machine locally.
+This script is written for a Mac, but could easily be rewritten for other machines.
+It also uses the [Google Cloud SDK](https://cloud.google.com/sdk/), so I'm going to assume you already have that set up on your machine locally.

 In the next post, we'll dive into the data and take an initial look at things through